-Follow the instructions below to install the USIM card (which will be provided by your service provider).
+Follow the instructions below to install the USIM card (which will be supplied by your service provider).

-- 1. Turn the computer off, and turn it over. - 2.
-Slide the latch 1 in the direction of the arrow. - 3.
+- 1. Turn the computer off, and turn it over. - Slide the latch 1 in the direction of the arrow. - 3.
 Slide the latch 2 in the direction of the arrow, and hold it in place. - 4.
-Slide the battery out in the direction of the arrow 3. - 5.
-Insert the USIM card 4 (at the rear of the battery compartment) as illustrated below until it clicks fully into position, and replace the battery.
+While holding the latch 2 in place, pull the battery up from point 3 in the direction of the arrow 4. - 5.
+Remove the battery 5. - 6.
+Insert the USIM card 4 as illustrated below until it clicks fully into position, and replace the battery.